gravitational/teleport/rfd/xxxx-azure-node-join.md

         # Resource groups from which nodes can join.
 If empty or omitted, nodes
         # from any resource group are allowed.
         azure_resource_groups: ["rg1", "rg2"]

-        # Regions from which nodes can join.
-If empty or omitted, nodes from any
-        # region are allowed.
-        azure_regions: ["r1", "r2"]
 ```

 teleport.yaml on the nodes should be configured so that they will use the Azure